migonzalvar/dj-email-url/README.md

 ### File backend

 The file backend is the only one which needs a path.
-The url path is store in `EMAIL_FILE_PATH` key.
+The URL's path is used as the `EMAIL_FILE_PATH` key.

 ## Running the tests